theochem/horton/doc/download_and_install_linux.rst

-Download and installation on Linux (Fedora and Ubuntu)
+Download and Installation on Linux (Fedora and Ubuntu)
 ######################################################

 Disclaimer
 ==========

 Horton has been tested on Fedora and Ubuntu Linux.
-If you run any other operating system, some of the instructions below may not work.
+If you are running any other operating system, some of the instructions below may not work.

 Download the code